Skip to Content

 Prepare the foraged materials.

-Clean the leaves with a damp paper towel to remove any dust or bugs.
+Clean the leaves with a damp paper towel to remove dust or bugs.
 Then, separate the leaves by size.

 I am recycling last year’s grapevine wreath, so I removed all the old leaves and as much of the hot glue as possible.